AltSchool is 100% focused on our students.

 At each of our schools, we listen and adapt to the specific needs of our teachers, parents and students.
 We develop Personalized Learning Plans to cultivate each child academically, socially and emotionally.
 To that end, we work with partners in the community to offer a holistic experience that takes advantage of the best people and places that surrounding neighborhoods have to offer.
 All of this is made possible through the AltSchool supporting team, which works hard to drive true innovation in education.

-AltSchool micro-schools are small learning communities that range from 20 to 80 students.
+AltSchool micro-schools are small learning communities that generally range from 1 to 4 classrooms.
 Because of their small size, micro-schools are flexible in adapting to the needs of teachers, parents and students.
 Micro-schools foster a strong sense of community while benefiting from the resources and innovations of the larger AltSchool network.

 Why build a network?